xiaomoqi123/AWISurvey/README.md

 # Machine Learning for Actionable Warning Identification: A Survey

-##  An example of the warning reported by SpotBugs
+##  (1) An example of the warning reported by SpotBugs
 ![图片](https://github.com/xiaomoqi123/AWISurvey/blob/main/warning%20example.jpg)

-##  Typical workflow of machine learning-based actionable warning identification
+##  (2) A typical ML-based AWI workflow
 ![图片](https://github.com/xiaomoqi123/AWISurvey/blob/main/workflow.jpg)

-##  Primary studies
+##  (3) All primary studies.
+Noted, the more details of key techniques used in the typical ML-based AWI workflow can be seen in meta_info.xlsx.
+The descriptions, strengths, and weaknessed of key techniques can be seen in key_technique_summary.xlsx.

 | ID|  Title               | Year | Publisher|
 | - |  --------------------| ---- | ---------|